q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

         else: #print("Using Categorical CSE.")
             if self.layers[-1].activation == "softmax":
-                """if o/p layer's fxn is softmax then loss is y - out check the derivation of softmax and crossentropy with derivative""" loss = y - out
+                """if o/p layer's fxn is softmax then loss is y - out check the derivation of softmax and cross-entropy with derivative""" loss = y - out
                 loss = loss / self.layers[-1].activation_dfn(out)
             else: